SAP/abap-to-json/docs/basic.md

 ```

 # Supported SAP_BASIS releases
-The code was tested on SAP_BASIS 7.00 and higher, but I do not see the reasons why it cannot be downported to lower releases either.
-But if you plan to use it on SAP_BASIS 7.02 and higher (and do not need property name pretty-printing), better consider the standard solution for **ABAP**, using [CALL TRANSFORMATION](advanced.md#json-to-abap-transformation-with-the-use-of-call-transformation).
+The minimum supported release is SAP_BASIS 7.31.
+The code has also been tested on 7.00–7.30, but these are not officially supported.
+If you plan to use it on SAP_BASIS 7.02 and higher (and do not need property name pretty-printing), better consider the standard solution for **ABAP**, using [CALL TRANSFORMATION](advanced.md#json-to-abap-transformation-with-the-use-of-call-transformation).
 It shall be faster when implemented in the kernel.
 Maybe the best will be, if you need support in lower SAP_BASIS releases as well as in 7.02 and higher, to modify the provided class in a way to generate the same **JSON** format as standard ABAP CALL TRANSFORMATION for JSON does and redirect flow to home-made code or built-in **ABAP** transformation depending on SAP_BASIS release.

 # Further optimizations
 * Be aware that usage of flag conversion_exits may significantly decrease performance - use only in cases when you are sure that you need it.